aanand01762/file-store/README.md

 ```

 ##  List most frequent or least frequent words in all files on the server.
-* Pass --limit flag to number of words, --order flag with asc value for least frequent and dsc for most frequent words.
-Default values are limit = 10 and order = dsc.
+* Pass --limit flag for number of words, --order flag with asc value for least frequent and dsc for most frequent words.
+Default values for limit  and order are 10 and "dsc" respectively.
 ```
 akumar32@akumar32XMD6M client % ./store freq-words --order asc --limit 15
 Using config file: ../file-store/client/config/config.yaml